Does LLM Focus on the Right Words? Mitigating Context Bias in LLM-based Recommenders: Experiments

 \subsubsection{Datasets}

-Three widely used real-world datasets—\textit{Amazon Toys and Games}, \textit{Amazon Clothing, Shoes and Jewelry}, and \textit{Amazon Books}—are employed in our experiments.
-These datasets are commonly adopted in studies on LLM-based recommenders \cite{cui2024distillation, bao2025bi, cao2024aligning, lee2024star, li2023e4srec, wang2025msl, lee2024star}.
-To ensure fair comparison, we follow the data preprocessing procedures employed in recent literature \cite{bao2025bi, cui2024distillation, wang2025msl, bao2024decoding}.
+Three widely used real-world datasets—\textit{Amazon Toys and Games}, \textit{Amazon Clothing, Shoes and Jewelry}, and \textit{Amazon Books}\footnote{\url{https://jmcauley.ucsd.edu/data/amazon/index_2014.html}}—are employed in our experiments.
+To ensure fair comparison, we follow the data preprocessing procedures employed in recent literature \cite{bao2025bi, cui2024distillation, wang2025msl}.
 Specifically, we first apply the 5-core setting to the raw datasets.
 For user interaction sequences exceeding 11 interactions, we segment the sequences using a sliding window of length 11.
 The segmented sequences are then sorted in ascending order by timestamp and partitioned into training, validation, and test sets in an 8:1:1 ratio.
 Due to the large size of \textit{Amazon Books}, we randomly retain 100,000 items prior to 5-core processing.
 The statistics of the processed datasets are summarized in Table \ref{tab:statistics}.